 Best places to visit in Ibiza

-Ibiza is known for its parties and sunsets but there is more to the island that that.
+Ibiza is known for its parties and sunsets but there is more to the island than that.
 Here are just a few things to do in Ibiza

-- Old Town – Also known at Dalt Vila, Ibiza’s Old Town is now an interesting UNESCO Heritage Site.
-Walk through the picturesque narrow cobblestoned streets and visiting the charming restaurants, cafes and gorgeous cathedral.
+- Old Town – Also known as Dalt Vila, Ibiza’s Old Town is now an interesting UNESCO Heritage Site.
+Walk through the picturesque narrow cobblestoned streets and visit the charming restaurants, cafes, and gorgeous cathedral.

-- Cala Saladeta – A pictersque beach that you can’t miss.
+- Cala Saladeta – A picturesque beach that you can’t miss.

 - Cala Xarraca – A more secluded beach with clear waters.